Sparkling wine: top bubbles to try in 2025

 Sparkling wine is loved for its freshness and versatility.
-In this guide, we’ll help you discover the best sparkling wine of 2025, along with the types, food pairings and tasting notes.
+In this guide, we’ll help you discover the best sparkling wine for this year’s celebrations , along with popular brands, food pairings and tasting notes.

 By